 Our four core principles are:

-Our Snus Marketing Standards (SMS) came into effect on 1 November 2011.
+Our Snus Marketing Standards (SMS) came into effect on 1 November 2011 and were amended on 1 October 2016.
 The SMS are applied solely to the marketing of Swedish style snus.
 We believe there is sufficient scientific evidence to support a less restrictive regime for the promotion of snus, on the basis of its potentially lower health risk when compared to cigarettes.
-In line with this belief, a separate set of marketing standards have been introduced specifically for snus.
-Our SMS follow the structure and spirit of our International Marketing Standards, central to which is our commitment to ensuring that no marketing activity is directed at, or particularly appeals, to youth.
+In line with this belief, we have a separate set of marketing standards specifically for snus.
+Our SMS follow the spirit of our International Marketing Principles, central to which is our commitment to ensuring that no marketing activity is directed at, or particularly appeals, to youth.